tango4j/tensorflow-vs-pytorch/README.md

 **(3) What does torch.autograd.Variable contain?**

-Because of the forementioned reasons, PyTorch's Variable contains three different entities as below
+Because of the aforementioned reasons, PyTorch's Variable contains three different entities as below

 **torch.autograd.Variable:**